iris-hep/iris-hep.github.io/_posts/2021-05-12-career-path-rse.md

 {% include figure.html
    file="/assets/images/posts/20210512-Ian-Cosden-RSE-Leaders.png"
-   alt="Ian Cosden, Sandra Gesing and other participants at the International RSE Leaders Meeting, January, 2018" caption=" Ian Cosden and other participants at the International RSE Leaders Meeting gather around an Enigma M4 machine on display at the Turing Institute in London in January 2018.
+   alt="Ian Cosden, Sandra Gesing and other participants at the International RSE Leaders Meeting, January, 2018" caption=" Ian Cosden, Sandra Gesing and other participants at the International RSE Leaders Meeting gather around an Enigma M4 machine on display at the Turing Institute in London in January 2018.
 Credit: UK Research Software Engineers Association." %}

 A breakout discussion at the workshop raised concerns that academic